SachaCardonna/SachaCardonna.github.io/_pages/about.md

 News
 ======
+- I will participate at the [CIMAV 2025](https://cimav2025.sciencesconf.org) conference in May, held in Aussois.
 - I started writing my first articles, in collaboration with A. Haidar and my thesis directors, see [Research](https://sachacardonna.github.io/research) for more details.
-- I introduced high-schoolers to mathematics from party games during MathC2+ program, see [Diffusion](https://sachacardonna.github.io/diffusion) for the materials.